 After February 1st, students who have completed their application to the College will be notified of their admission status within three weeks.
 Upon acceptance by Catawba, the student should send the \$200 tuition deposit to the admissions office by May 1.
-Deposits can be paid online at www.catawba.edu/deposit.
+Deposits can be paid online through the student's unique application portal at catawba.edu/portal.
 Deposits are refundable through May 1.
 Upon payment of the deposit, a place in the incoming class will be reserved for the student.
-The deposit is credited to the student's account in the College Business Office and is deducted from the first payment of fees.
+The deposit is credited to the student's account in the College Finance Office and is deducted from the first payment of fees.